TracySalander/RustEdu/Substrate notes/Day 10/Transactions and block basics.md

     pub state_root: Hash::Output,
     /// The merkle root of the extrinsics.
 (Transaction root) A abstract of a senquence of transactions. pub extrinsics_root: Hash::Output,
     /// A chain-specific digest of data useful for light clients or referencing auxiliary data.
-It is a set of additonal data, each chain is different.
+It is a set of additional data, each chain is different.
 Usually put consensus relating info. pub digest: Digest<Hash::Output>,
 }
 ```